xueleecs/CGM/README.md

 pip install -r requirements.txt

-# 1 For protein embeding
+# 1 FOR DATASET

+# 2 FOR PROTEIN Embedding
 Firstly, you need to download pytorch_model.bin file from the following URL https://huggingface.co/Rostlab/prot_bert_bfd/blob/main/pytorch_model.bin.
 And put pytorch_model.bin file into prot_bert_bfd directory.

-# 2 run the code
+# 3 RUN THE CODE
 python CGM.py

-# 3 other problem
+# 4 OTHER PROBLEM
 if you have other problem, please contact xueleecs@gmail.com